abhinavdayal/DepthMask/Readme.md

 ![aug_depth](augdepth.jpeg)

 # Custom Encoder Decoder based on UNET concept
 Reading literature and with group discussion I found that there is a lot of work on UNET based architectures in this domain.
 So it was worth trying.
-Few things I adjusted based on lessons learnt in classes:
+Few things I adjusted based on lessons learnt in classes.
+The network code is [here](https://github.com/abhinavdayal/EVA4_LIBRARY/blob/master/EVA4/eva4models/s15netED.py).

 1. So I used concatenation instead of addition
 2. used 1x1 wherever I have to only change number of channels to concatenate to produce desired channels